AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex3.md

 ## 18.3.2 Open Visual Studio Code and Logon to Azure

-Visual Studio Code makes it easy to
+Visual Studio Code makes it easy to...

 - define and bind Azure functions to Event Hubs
 - test locally
 - deploy to Azure